 Our processing of personal information may also include the consideration and investigation of complaints, and enforcement action investigations.
 If the circumstances require, Ofgem may share personal information both internally and with:

 - devolved administrations;

 - energy industry bodies

-for all purposes conncected with the administration of the schemes, crime prevention, and combating abuse, misuse and misreporting in relation to the schemes.
+All processing of personal information connected with the administration of the schemes, may include crime prevention, and combating abuse, misuse and misreporting in relation to the schemes.
 In some cases, this may require that personal information is processed through our data analytics software.